fabric8io/kubernetes-client/CONTRIBUTING.md

 (We are assuming you know about git like resolving merge conflicts, squash, setting remote etc.)
 ### Getting Source Code

-* Get the source code by doing a fork and using the below command
+* Get the source code by doing a fork and then using the below command
 ```
 git clone https://github.com/your_github_username/kubernetes-client.git
 ```